-The 2023/24 capital budget has not been fully utilised as these projects are still in progress and therefore, the budgets are required for commitments to complete the programmes outlined in the Council's Capital Programme 2024/25-2028/29.
+The 2024/25 capital budget has not been fully utilised as these projects are still in progress and therefore, the budgets are required for commitments to complete the programmes outlined in the Council's Capital Programme 2024/25.
 An analysis of non-current assets and funding of the capital expenditure is shown in notes 13-16, 20 and 34.

-Collection Fund Financial Performance
+Collection Fund financial performance

-The balance on the Council Tax Collection Fund at 31 March 2024 showed a £453k deficit.
+The balance on the Council Tax Collection Fund at 31 March 2025 showed an £886k deficit.
 This will be shared between the Borough, Lincolnshire County Council and Lincolnshire Police and Crime Commissioner in proportion with each authority's relative precept.

-The balance on the NNDR Collection Fund at 31 March 2024 showed a £952k surplus.
+The balance on the NNDR Collection Fund at 31 March 2025 showed an £334k deficit.
 This will be shared between the Borough, Lincolnshire County Council and the Government in proportion with each party's relative proportionate share.